Cook Eat Well

 Carefully pour the mixture into a high power blender and blend on high speed until smooth and creamy.

-Return the gravy to pan to reheat.
+Return the gravy to pan to reheat on the stove.
 Whisk in more turkey or chicken broth to thin the gravy, if needed.
 Season with salt and pepper to taste.

-This low carb gravy recipe makes a great base for different gravy variations.
+This gluten-free gravy recipe makes a great base for different gravy variations.
 Try it with these simple additions:

 • brown and crumble breakfast sausage for a sausage gravy.
 Use the fat from cooking the sausage as the pan drippings and stir the cooked sausage into the gravy after you puree it